lujiefsi/lujiefsi.github.io/_pages/scholars_corner.md

 ---

 ## Welcome to Scholar's Corner
 This page is dedicated to sharing academic resources, insights, and personal reflections that may help researchers and students in their academic journey.
-The following links are resources collected from various professors' personal websites, such as [Wensheng Dou](https://wsdou.github.io/advice.html), [Peiquan Jin](https://kdelab.ustc.edu.cn/~jpq/links.html), and others, hoping they can be helpful for your academic journey.
+The following links are resources collected from various professors' personal websites, such as [Wensheng Dou](https://wsdou.github.io/advice.html), [Peiquan Jin](https://kdelab.ustc.edu.cn/~jpq/links.html), [Yongle Zhang](https://yonglezh-purdue.github.io/links/), and others, hoping they can be helpful for your academic journey.

 ### Academic Writing Tips